This page has an average rating of %r out of 5 stars based on a total of %t ratings

 This way, you will avoid any nasty surprises.

-• If possible, arrange a guarantee for legal and property defects.
+• In all cases, arrange a guarantee for legal and property defects

-• There are various notarial and administrative fees when buying a house.
+• There are various notarial and administrative fees when buying a property.
 These vary from canton to canton and are usually shared between buyer and seller:

 • Property transfer tax: this is charged by most, but not all, cantons.
 Zurich, for example, doesn’t charge property transfer tax.
 The type and amount of tax can vary greatly from one canton to another.
 In Neuchâtel, tax is highest at 3.3 percent of the market value, whereas in Zug, the tax is based on the authority’s workload.
 In some cantons, local municipalities are responsible for levying property transfer tax.